beefyfinance/beefy-blog/content/articles/beefy-partners-with-fuse-and-launches-its-first-vaults-on-the-blockchain.en.md

 Fuse is here to empower businesses, projects, and other entities when it comes to crypto payments and DeFi.
 To achieve this, Fuse has created a suite of mobile-first tools that allow users to create their own blockchain solutions and implementations.
 Fuse is made up of:

 1. The Fuse, EVM-compatible, decentralized blockchain.
-2. The mobile-first tech stack for allowing token payments.
+2. A mobile-first tech stack for allowing token payments.
 3. DeFi products and tools to help adoption of the Fuse platform.

 Fuse also has its own token, $FUSE, used for staking, governance, transaction fees, validation, and payments on the network.